News from the Clean Air Fund

 The World Benchmarking Alliance 2024 Urban Benchmark shows the results for 300 companies that are having an impact on human health worldwide.

-Affordability does not factor into the sustainability agenda for 75% of urban companies, study authors suggest.
+Often, people don’t factor availability into the sustainability agenda for 75% of urban companies, study authors suggest.

-Some 3 billion people are estimated to be without adequate affordable housing and basic services by 2050.
+Studies suggest that some 3 billion people will be living without adequate affordable housing and basic services by 2050.

-These are just some of the issues included in the Lancet report, which is a timely look at what we’re doing to deal with air pollution in our communities.
+These are just some of the issues included in the Lancet report.
+The study is a timely look at what we’re doing to deal with air pollution in our communities.

-Along with action on pollution and community involvement, you can take steps to improve your health, and the health of your family inside your home.
+As you take action on pollution and community involvement, you can also take steps to improve your health.
+Not just your health, but the health of your family inside your home.

-Many of the same contaminants mentioned in the report lurk in your home’s indoor air.
+Many of the same contaminants that researchers cite lurk in your home’s indoor air.

 That includes volatile organic compounds or VOCs that are often industrial byproducts.
-They can be off-gassed by furniture and consumer goods, or building materials.
+These particles pop out in off-gassing by furniture and consumer goods, or building materials.

 Then, of course, bacteria and virus particles are often introduced into indoor air.